APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 - Go back to your Dashboard page.

-- If the Developer tile isn’t available on the Dashboard, expand the Dashboard menu on the left and select **Developer**
+- If the Developer tile isn’t available on the Dashboard, expand the Dashboard menu on the left and select **Developer**.
+This is the Autonomous Developer Cloud Service.

   ![](images/14.png)